GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/centos8/index.rst

 ..
 Copyright (C) 2020 GovReady PBC

-.. _govready-q_server_sources_centos_rhel_7:
+.. _govready-q_server_sources_centos_rhel_8:

-CentOS / RHEL 7 from sources
+CentOS / RHEL 8 from sources
 ============================

-This guide describes how to install the GovReady-Q server for CentOS 7 or greater from source code.
+This guide describes how to install the GovReady-Q server for CentOS 8 from source code.
 This guide will take you through the following steps:

 1. Installing required OS packages